 4) Who manages the project and who created it and last updated it, with the date and time.

 Simple user management

-Team Password Manager uses a very simple user model: users belong to one of these roles: admin, project manager, normal user or read only
+Team Password Manager uses a very simple user model: users belong to one of these roles: admin, project manager, it, normal user or read only: